grplyler/nform/README.md

 ### Add Discord Bot for Notifications

 By Default `nform` logs scanning activity to the console.
-But you can set the `DISCORD_TOKEN` and `DISCORD_CHANNEL_ID` evironment variables to enabled Discord Bot Notifications
+But you can set the `DISCORD_TOKEN` and `DISCORD_CHANNEL_ID` evironment variables to enabled Discord Bot Notifications.
+See [Creating a Discord Bot](https://www.sitepoint.com/discord-bot-node-js/) to setup and authenticate a Discord Bot

 *On Linux*